Sigurd Lybeck: Biography

 Lybeck was born in Etnedal Municipality in Christians amt (county), Norway.
 He was the youngest of four brothers raised on the Lybekk farm.
 He received training in Kristiania (now called Oslo) and was employed as a forest worker.

 He also wrote several popular novels and stories, mostly published as feuilletons in newspapers and magazines.
 He wrote in a popular humorous sequel style.
 His breakthrough was the series De giftegalne kaller i Oladalen, published in Arbeidermagasinet in 1928.
 He is particularly remembered as the creator of the fictional character Jens von Bustenskjold from the rural valley of Oladalen.
-Lybeck was the author of the series which was illustrated by Anders Bjørgaard (1891-1967) and appeared in Arbeidermagasinet from 1935.
-Bustenskjold also was the main character in a comic book series published between 1934-1970.
-The 1958 comedy film Bustenskjold by director Helge Lunde (1900-1987) was based on this series and had comic actor Leif Juster (1910-1995) playing the title character.
+Lybeck was the author of the series which was illustrated by Anders Bjørgaard (1891–1967) and appeared in Arbeidermagasinet from 1935.
+Bustenskjold also was the main character in a comic book series published between 1934 and 1970.
+The 1958 comedy film Bustenskjold by director Helge Lunde (1900–1987) was based on this series and had comic actor Leif Juster (1910–1995) playing the title character.